ElektraInitiative/libelektra/src/bindings/jna/README.md

 It should also be possible to run the tests by command line:
 	1) Compile the library and tests (run in root directory; make sure junit4 and jna are installed and/or path is correct).
-Execute the following commands inside the libelektra4j folder: mkdir ./target if it does not exist yet javac -cp <path to junit and jna and hamcrest*> -d ./target src/main/java/org/libelektra/*.java src/main/java/org/libelektra/plugin/*.java src/test/java/org/libelektra/*.java
+Execute the following commands inside the libelektra4j folder: mkdir ./target (if it does not exist yet) javac -cp <path to junit and jna and hamcrest*> -d ./target src/main/java/org/libelektra/*.java src/main/java/org/libelektra/plugin/*.java src/test/java/org/libelektra/*.java
-		* so if you copied the jna.jar, junit.jar and hamcrest-core.jar directly to the jna directory, the correct path would be ./jna.jar:./junit.jar:./hamcrest-core.jar (separated by :), otherwise specify the appropriate locations. for linux users they are usually in /usr/share/java/jna.jar:/usr/share/java/junit4.jar
+		* so if you copied the jna.jar, junit.jar and hamcrest-core.jar directly to the jna directory, the correct path would be ./jna.jar:./junit.jar:./hamcrest-core.jar (separated by : on mac and linux, by ; on windows), otherwise specify the appropriate locations. for linux users they are usually in /usr/share/java/jna.jar:/usr/share/java/junit4.jar
 	2) Run all jUnit tests (please note that the -cp parameter now also has to include the target directory we created in the first step, where the compiled classfiles are): java -cp <path to target, junit, jna and hamcrest> org.junit.runner.JUnitCore org.libelektra.AllTests